vicha-w/JetNTupleProduction/README.md

     ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_LV6A1.db START53_LV6A1.db
     ```

 4. Breakdown downloaded index files using provided custom script.
 Each downloaded index file can contain hundreds of links to actual file on the database.
-In case you want maximum number of events, you should break down index files into many files containing just one link to actual file on the database.
+If you request a finite number of events from each index file, fine, you can go ahead and use that index file you downloaded.
+However, if you want a maximum number of events from one index file, it could take literally a very long time, since some index files can contain millions of events.
+In case you want a maximum number of events, you should break down index files into many files, each containing just one link to actual file on the database.
+This will allow you to keep track of database files more easily.
 The python script just for the task is `indexFragmenter.py`.

     ```bash
     python indexFragmenter.py <YOUR INDEX FILE HERE>